flxai/pyceau/README.md

 * `n:m:k` describes a range from `n` to `m` including `m` with step size `k`

 E.g. `0:2,5:9:3,-1` unfolds to the list `[0, 1, 2, 5, 9]` if the last tick is `9`.

+Note that there is a `--render-ticks` that does something similar for rendering to stdout.